How to Saute Like a Professional Chef

 One of the most common types of ingredients to saute is vegetables.
 Sauteing is an excellent way to cook vegetables because it allows them to retain their natural flavors and textures.
 It is also a great way to cook a large quantity of vegetables quickly.
 Some of the best vegetables for sauteing include onions, garlic, bell peppers, mushrooms, zucchini, and broccoli.

 Another type of ingredient that is well-suited for sauteing is meat.
 Sauteing is often used for cooking small pieces of meat, such as chicken breasts, pork chops, or beef tenderloin.
 This method allows the meat to cook quickly and evenly, resulting in tender and flavorful dishes.

 In addition to vegetables and meats, sauteing is a great technique for cooking seafood.
 Shrimp, scallops, and salmon are all excellent choices for sauteing, as they cook quickly and can be flavored with a variety of seasonings and sauces.
 Overall, sauteing is a versatile cooking technique that can be used to cook a wide range of ingredients.
 So, whether you are looking to cook vegetables, meats, or seafood, sauteing quickly is a great option to consider.

 Equal Sized Ingredients

-The photo on the left show canola oil added to a hot pan that is at least 212° F. I raised the heat under the pan and a few minutes later you can see the oil in the pan on the right began to shimmer.
+The photo on the left shows canola oil added to a hot pan at least 212° F. I raised the heat under the pan, and a few minutes later, the oil in the pan on the right began to shimmer.

-Most recipes give you times for cooking each ingredient but I suggest you use these only as estimates because there is no way they can give you an exact time without knowing size & type of pan you are using, the btu’s of your stove top, the thickness of the fish, chicken or meat you are cooking or your level of cooking expertise.
+Most recipes give you times to cook each ingredient.
+Still, I suggest you use these only as estimates because there is no way they can give you an exact time without knowing the size & type of pan you are using, the Btu's of your stove top, the thickness of the fish, the chicken or meat you are cooking or your level of cooking expertise.